aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/shapes/text-options/change-character-spacing-of-excel-textbox-or-shape/_index.md

 {{% /alert %}}

-The following sample code changes the character spacing of the text box in an Excel file to point 4 and then saves it on disk.
+The following sample code changes the character spacing of the text box in an Excel file to **4 points** and then saves it on disk.

 ```javascript
 const path = require("path");